 Registers: Registers are small, high-speed storage locations within the CPU used to hold temporary data and instructions during processing.
 They enable quick access to frequently used information, improving the overall speed and efficiency of the CPU.

-functions of the CPU
+Functions of the CPU

 The CPU performs several essential functions, including:

-Instruction fetching: The Central Processing Unit (CPU) retrieves instructions from the system memory (RAM) using a component known as the program counter (PC), which tracks the address of the current instruction being executed.
+Instruction fetching: The CPU retrieves instructions from the system memory (RAM) using a component known as the PC, which tracks the address of the current instruction being executed.
 As the CPU processes instructions sequentially, the program counter increments to point to the next instruction in the sequence.
 This mechanism ensures that the CPU knows precisely which instruction to fetch and execute next, allowing for the orderly execution of programs and efficient data processing within the system.
 By continuously updating the program counter, the CPU can maintain the flow of instruction execution, enabling it to perform complex tasks and manage various operations seamlessly.

-Instruction decoding: Once an instruction is fetched from memory, the control unit of the Central Processing Unit (CPU) decodes it to understand the specific action that needs to be performed.
+Instruction decoding: Once an instruction is fetched from memory, the control unit of the CPU decodes it to understand the specific action that needs to be performed.
 This decoding process involves interpreting the binary representation of the instruction, which typically consists of an operation code (opcode) and operands.
 The opcode specifies the operation to be carried out (such as addition, subtraction, or a data transfer), while the operands indicate the data or addresses involved in the operation.
 By analyzing the instruction and determining the necessary operations, the control unit prepares the CPU to execute the command effectively, coordinating the appropriate resources and directing the flow of data between the CPU, memory, and input/output devices.
 This crucial step ensures that each instruction is executed correctly and efficiently, allowing the computer to carry out complex tasks.

-Execution: After decoding the instruction, the Central Processing Unit (CPU) proceeds to execute it, leveraging the Arithmetic Logic Unit (ALU) for any arithmetic or logical operations that may be required.
+Execution: After decoding the instruction, the CPU proceeds to execute it, leveraging the ALU for any arithmetic or logical operations that may be required.
 During this execution phase, the CPU may perform calculations, such as addition or subtraction, or logical operations like comparisons.
 Additionally, this step may involve accessing data stored in memory; if the instruction requires input values, the CPU retrieves them from RAM.
 Once the ALU has processed the data, the CPU may need to write the results back to memory or update registers to store the outcomes of the operations.
 This execution process is vital for carrying out the tasks defined by the program and is fundamental to the overall functionality of the computer system.
 Through this coordinated action, the CPU efficiently performs complex operations, allowing for seamless execution of applications and processes.

-Storing results: Once the execution of an instruction is complete, the Central Processing Unit (CPU) stores the results back into memory or registers for further processing or output.
+Storing results: Once the execution of an instruction is complete, the CPU stores the results back into memory or registers for further processing or output.
 If the outcome of the operation needs to be retained for future use or shared with other instructions, the CPU writes the results to the appropriate location in RAM, ensuring that the data is accessible for subsequent operations.
 Alternatively, if the result is temporary or will be used immediately, it may be stored in one of the CPU's registers, which provide faster access due to their proximity to the processing unit.
 This storage step is crucial for maintaining the flow of data within the system, allowing the CPU to efficiently manage information as it executes a sequence of instructions.
 By systematically storing results, the CPU facilitates ongoing computation, enabling complex tasks and interactions with various applications to occur seamlessly.

 Types of CPUs